 comes with jest

-installed and configured, hence we won’t need to install it again.
-However, let’s install enzyme
+installed and configured, so you do not need to install it again.
+You do need to install enzyme

-now, along with its adapter, for our version of React:
+though, and its adapter for your version of React:

 npm install --save-dev enzyme enzyme-adapter-react-16